jfortner753/synthergy-engine-output/README.md

 * **Reflexive shell protocols** (breath, mirror, humor, memory), providing coherence, safety, and reliability throughout the reasoning cycle.
 * **Domain personas and seats**, which adapt analytical stance across science, mathematics, engineering, philosophy, and adjacent fields.

-These components establish a process that yields structured artifacts, illuminates both the strengths and limitations of reasoning, and delivers outputs designed to **accelerate progress across scientific domains**.
+These agentic components establish a process that yields structured artifacts, illuminates both the strengths and limitations of reasoning, and delivers outputs designed to **accelerate progress across scientific domains**.

 *A new instrument of thinking.*